FOMC Meetings, Schedule, and Statement Summaries

 January 31-February 1: The FOMC kept the fed funds rate at 0.75 percent.
 It expects to raise the rate to its goal of 2 percent in 2017.
 That assumes unemployment remains low and inflation approaches its 2 percent goal.
 The Fed will maintain its current open market operations policies.
 That means the Fed will roll over its $4 trillion worth of securities holdings until the fed funds rate normalizes at 2 percent.
 Press Release.

 March 14-15: The Committee raised the fed funds rate to 1 percent.
-Members were confident that the economy will continue to strengthen.
+Members were confident that the economy would continue to strengthen.
 Inflation is close enough to the Fed's target of 2 percent.
 Press Release.
-Forecast.

 May 2-3: The Fed kept the fed funds rate at 1 percent.
 It said that economic growth was a little slow in the first quarter.
 It expected growth to resume a faster pace in the future.
 Press Release.

 June 13-14: The Committee raised the fed funds rate 1/4 point to 1.25 percent.
 It said the economy and employment are growing steadily.
 Core inflation is just under the Fed's 2 percent target.

 The Fed also outlined how it will begin reducing the $4.5 trillion in securities it holds on its balance sheet.
 It acquired them during quantitative easing.
 It will allow $6 billion of Treasurys to mature each month without replacing them.
 Each month it will allow another $6 billion to mature until it's retiring $30 billion a month.
 The Fed will follow a similar process with its holdings of mortgage-backed securities.